Importance of GRE Sample Questions

 Sources of GRE Sample Questions

-When it comes to hunting for free GRE sample questions, you are not restricted to books alone.
+When it comes to hunting for free sample questions, you are not restricted to books alone.
 Although it is a general perception that books are the most easily available and a vast source of information, there are other resources also which are equally vast and approachable.
-Thus you can choose from a variety of sources in order to obtain free GRE sample questions.
+Thus you can choose from a variety of sources in order to obtain free sample questions.

-You can find a free GRE sample questions bank in coaching centres also.
+You can find a bank of sample questions in coaching centres also.
 These centres give a lot of practice to the students in their classes.
 Books like Primer Program by Kaplan provide a combination of test-taking strategies and the latest technology through which you can get additional sample questions every month.
 You can also get CD-ROMs for the same purpose.
 You can get books that have specific questions of a particular section.
 For example, GRE CAT: Answers to the Real Essay Questions, 2nd edition, by Arco, Kaplan Math Workbook, sixth edition by Kaplan and The Ultimate Math Refresher for the GRE, GMAT and SAT, by Lighthouse Review.

 Go to page: Gre Sample Questions - Page 1 : Gre Sample Questions - Page 2